 In July 2017, The Company proceeded with the renewal of 55 of the 57 map-designated claims making up the Lac Knife property.
-As of the reporting date, confirmation of claim renewal by the Québec MERN was pending.
+As of the reporting date, All 57 mineral claims are in good standing until mid to late 2019.